Digressive/MDT-Setup/README.md

 9. Do some final configuration of the MDT "Build" share and generate the boot media.
 10. Create an MDT deployment share for the deployment of captured OS images and the folder structure.
 11. Create Package and Driver folders and Selection Profiles for captured images.
 12. Import a Task Sequence template for future deployments.
-This template has the "total control" driver configuration already "baked in".
+This template has the "total control" driver configuration already baked in.
 13. Set the configuration of CustomSettings.ini for the "Deploy" share.
 14. Do some final configuration of the MDT "Deploy" share and generate the boot media.